yxj0312/fashionette-challenge/README.md

 6. Limit request numbers

-7. Mock some response by testing, no need to call real api in each tests.
+7. Mock some response by testing, avoid to call real api to make the test running faster